ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 “Uh,” agreed Lán WàngJī.

-With his memories lost, the amnesia Wèi WúXiàn was happy to see Jīn Líng at last.
+With his memories lost, the amnesiac Wèi WúXiàn was happy to see Jīn Líng at last.

 Also, it was a weight off his shoulders learning that the last Wēn clan was safe and sound.
-He felt relieved and more relaxed, as though he was rescued from a shipwreck.
+He felt relieved and more relaxed, as though he had been rescued from a shipwreck.

 A short time ago, he saw the little baby girl.
-Although he still didn’t remember anything, but just looking at the baby, who was sleeping soundly, with tints of pink on her cheeks, and whom he saved as he learned, made him extremely happy.
+Although he still didn’t remember anything, just looking at the baby, who was sleeping soundly, with tints of pink on her cheeks, and whom he saved as he learned, made him extremely happy.

 He also saw the doctor, who examined him for a while in an attempt to find the cause of his amnesia but failed.